Discover

 großer fossiler Baumstamm mit Wurzeln im Museum

 The northern part of the GeoPark Ruhrgebiet is naturally flat, but there are numerous mountains raising above the plain.
 Most of them are built of excavation material from former coal mines.
-Today the old mining dumps are impressing landmarks and lookouts, that ware used for various leasure activities.
+Today the old mining spoil heaps are impressing landmarks and lookouts, used for various leasure activities.
 At some places the excavation material lies open at the surface.
 Here you can find fossils from the Late Carboniferous Age.
-There are more than 100 mining dumps in the Ruhr Area.
-They are presented (in german) on thewebsites of the Regional Association Ruhr.
+There are more than 100 spoil heaps in the Ruhr Area.
+They are presented (in german) on the websites of the Ruhr Regional Association.

 Interactive map